 This way, people won’t try anything funny and would know that you have someone to look for you in case you go missing.

 5. Avoid Exploring Secluded Places after Nightfall

 While we would love to explore without any inhibition, it is just not possible to do that, especially in Sri Lanka.
-Know when it is safe to go out and when it isn’t and be careful while going out during the night time.
+Know when it is safe to go out and when it isn’t and be careful while going out during the nighttime.
 This is not true just for travelers but for local Sri Lankan women as well.

 I, myself, had a bad experience while roaming out late at night in this city.
 Thankfully, I exuded a confident and ‘no-fuck-given’ vibe and quickly made my way back to the cottage where I was staying.
-But, in all honesty, it was a terrifying moment for me and a lesson which I would remember for life.
+But, in all honesty, it was a terrifying moment for me and a lesson that I would remember for life.

 6. Avoid Going Off With Strangers to Unknown Locations

-Make sure that you don’t go with any stranger to a location which you have no idea about.
+Make sure that you don’t go with any stranger to a location that you have no idea about.
 More so, if you feel uncomfortable around this person.
 There will be a few guys who would want to join you on the way, be firm and tell them no and leave from there quickly.